treban/pimatic-raspbee/README.md

 * RaspBeeRemoteControlNavigator

-This device represents a 5 button remote control.
-THe device is lika a normal button device.
+This device represents a 5 button remote control and is like a normal button device.
-There a predefined buttons which a useable in rules with this format: <raspbee_<deviceid>_button_ possible keys are: power up down left right longpower longright longleft longup longdown
+There a predefined buttons which are useable in rules with this format: raspbee_deviceid_button possible button are: power / up / down / left / right / longpower / longright / longleft / longup / longdown

 ### ChangeLog